 This leads to an obvious point: Selling art online is difficult.
 At the same time, the Internet provides a chance to build an audience — a community of people who love your art.

 There are a million ways to improve your online art business.
 Today, we’ll discuss building trust through product photography.
 Showing your work in a quality setting signals the value of your art.
-Professional display is key to building trust with you clients.
+A professional display is a key to building trust with your clients.